 If you’ve seen the recent Avengers movie, you have some idea of how The Big-Brained Superheroes Club got started.
 First, recollect just a few of the challenges that Nick Fury faced when trying to get his band of brainy heroes to trade contretemps for cooperation.
-Now, throw in a few unconvincing lectures by a crackly voiced, brown-haired girl about how “we’re all in this together.”
-Finally, add a considerable number of math worksheets, some reading exercises, and a bit of homemade play dough, and you have the essence of our weekly after school homework help sessions.
+Now, add to those recollections a few unconvincing lectures by a crackly voiced, brown-haired girl about how “we’re all in this together.”
+Finally, toss in a considerable number of math worksheets, some reading exercises, and a bit of homemade play dough, and you have the essence of our weekly after school homework help sessions.

 OK, maybe that’s hyperbole.
 But it’s an analogy based in today’s pop culture…What did you expect?
 A